ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-1-2.md

-Chapter 1: Introduction: Common Misconceptions About Workplace Conflict
+Common Misconceptions About Workplace Conflict
 =======================================================================

 Workplace conflict is a common occurrence that affects employees at all levels.
 However, there are many misconceptions about workplace conflict that can hinder effective management and resolution.